-Having an early abortion is a SAFE, EFFECTIVE option for ending a pregnancy in the first 14 weeks of pregnancy.
+Having a procedural abortion is a SAFE & EFFECTIVE option for ending a pregnancy in the first 15 weeks and 6 days of pregnancy.

-An early abortion is usually administered by a method called vacuum aspiration.
-The procedure itself usually takes only a few minutes and is a common in-office gynecology service utilized for miscarriage management, to end a pregnancy, as well as to correct some abnormality such s heavy bleeding during a period.
+A procedural abortion, also known as aspiration abortion, is usually administered by a method called vacuum aspiration.
+The procedure itself usually takes only five to ten minutes, and is a common in-office gynecology service.

 What to Expect

-The early abortion procedure will be performed by one of our Board Certified Gynecologist.
-The procedure itself takes only a few minutes and typically is not preformed until the embryo is visualized by sonogram, usually after 5-6 weeks gestation.
+The abortion procedure will be performed by one of our Board Certified Clinicians.
+The procedure itself takes only a few minutes and typically is not performed until the embryo is visualized by sonogram, usually after 5-6 weeks gestation.

 - Local anesthesia (awake) or IV sedation (asleep) is administered

-- Sterile medical instruments, a dilator and cannula, are gently inserted through the vagina cavity, cervix opening into the uterus.
+- Sterile medical instruments, a dilator and cannula, are gently inserted through the vaginal cavity, into the cervix opening and into the uterus.

 - The cannula is connected to a device that will provide the gentle suction needed to safely remove the pregnancy tissue from the uterus.
 This may make a slight, annoying sound.

-- Following surgery, we allow ample recovery time in our patient’s lounge.
+- Following the procedure, we allow ample recovery time in our patient’s lounge.
 You will be discharged with written and oral instructions on how to take care of yourself and what to do if you have a problem.

 We encourage and will assist you in exploring various family planning / birth control options.

-Additional Information an Early Abortion using Vacuum Aspiration:
+Additional Information about Procedural Abortion using Vacuum Aspiration

 - National Abortion Federation: I’m Pregnant: What are the options?